 vThere are 10 land-based sportsbooks in New Jersey that take bets, with eight of them in Atlantic City.
 The Meadowlands and Monmouth Park racetracks are in East Rutherford and Oceanport, respectively.

-There are 15 operators for mobile and online betting in New Jersey.
-They are DraftKings, William Hill, PointsBet, FanDuel, SugarHouse (nee BetRivers), Unibet, 888sport, Fox Bet, BetMGM, Borgata, Resorts, Hard Rock, Golden Nugget, BetAmerica, and Caesars.
+There are close to 20 operators for mobile and online betting in New Jersey.
+Some of them are DraftKings, Caesars, PointsBet, FanDuel, SugarHouse (nee BetRivers), Unibet, 888sport, Fox Bet, BetMGM, Borgata, Resorts, Hard Rock, Golden Nugget and BetAmerica.

 Here at ATS, we have comprehensive and informative reviews of all of the online sportsbooks and mobile operators in the great state of New Jersey.
 We have rated these sportsbooks on a variety of different factors to produce an overall rating for user experience that includes evaluation of the amount of sports betting options, including live betting and in-play wagering, the look and appearance of the app, the reliability, the cashier options, and the bonuses and promotions.variety